Here's everything you need to know about tax form 1040 and reporting income.

 What is the difference between a 1040 tax form and a 1099 tax form?

-Form 1040 is the standard income-reporting form for regular employees and most people who receive a paycheck from one company on a regular basis.
+Form 1040 is the standard income-reporting form for regular employees and most people who receive a paycheck from one company regularly.
 Form 1099 is something freelancers, contractors and self-employed people get from their clients; it shows how much a person has received in exchange for goods and services, from one or multiple clients.
 If a contractor has many clients, they will receive a 1099 form from each client.

 How do I get a 1040 tax form?